thisdp/dgs/README.md

 * 3.You are recommended to edit the dgs code.

+* 4.Selling DGS is not allowed.
+This menas you should exclude DGS from your price when you are going to sell your DGS based scripts.

-* 4.Items not mentioned are allowed!
+* 5.Items not mentioned are allowed!